 - Install Microsoft Hyper-V server and VMM on your servers.

 - Install the System Center Virtual Machine Manager console on all Controllers.
 The console version must match the management server version.
 Although an earlier console can connect to the management server, provisioning VDAs fails if the versions differ.

 The account you use to specify hosts in Studio is a VMM administrator or VMM delegated administrator for the relevant Hyper-V machines.
 If this account only has the delegated administrator role in VMM, the storage data is not listed in Studio during the host creation process.

-The user account used for Studio integration must also be a member of the administrators local security group on each Hyper-V server to support VM life cycle management (such as VM creation, update, and deletion).
+The user account used for Studio integration must also be a member of the administrators local security group on each Hyper-V server.
+This configuration supports VM life cycle management, such as VM creation, update, and deletion.

 Installing a Controller on a server running Hyper-V is not supported.

 In large deployments where a single SCVMM manages multiple clusters in different data centers, you can limit the host groups scope of delegated admins.

 To limit the host groups scope, use the Delegated Admin role in Microsoft System Center Virtual Machine Manager (VMM) console:

 - On Create User Roles Wizard, select Fabric Administrator (Delegated Administrator) as a user role.

 - In Members, add the user account in the Active Directory that you want to use as delegated admin.